rackerlabs/docs-dedicated-networking/load-balancer/api-docs/common-gs/get-credentials.rst

 1. `Log in to the MyRackspace portal`_ with your **Rackspace Account number**, **Username**, and **Password**.

-2. After you log in, click your ``UsernName`` on the upper right side of the top navigation menu.
+2. After you log in, click your ``Username`` on the upper right side of the top navigation menu.
 Then, click **Profile Settings** to open the user page.

 3. On the User page, copy and save the API access **Username** to a file.